 Detailed results

-If you want to deep dive to Geekbench 6 tests and results excuted by me, below a table with the relative tests executed:
+If you want to deep dive into the Geekbench 6 runs, below is the table with the tests I executed:

 SHAPECPU TypeGeekbench browser